Is 5/8 Bigger Than 1/2? A Deep Dive into Fraction Comparison

 There are some common misconceptions surrounding fraction comparison that are worth addressing:

-• Larger Numerator Doesn't Always Mean Larger Fraction: While it's tempting to assume that the fraction with the larger numerator is always bigger, this is only true if the denominators are the same.
-For example, 5/8 is bigger than 1/2 even though 1/2 has a smaller numerator.
+- Larger Numerator Doesn't Always Mean Larger Fraction: While it's tempting to assume that the fraction with the larger numerator is always bigger, this is only true if the denominators are the same.
+Here's one way to look at it: 5/8 is bigger than 1/2 even though 1/2 has a smaller numerator.

 Frequently Asked Questions (FAQ)